 Click Run.
 The emulator might take a minute or so to launch for the first time, but subsequent launches use a snapshot and should launch faster.
 If you experience issues, see the troubleshooting guide.

 Once your app is installed on your AVD, you can run it from the device as you would run any app on a device.
 Any time you want to deploy new changes, you need to click Run or Apply Changes again.

 Wear OS pairing assistant

 If you want to test your app with Wear OS devices, the Wear OS pairing assistant guides you step-by-step through pairing Wear OS emulators with physical or virtual phones directly in Android Studio.
 To learn more, see Use the Wear OS emulator pairing assistant.

 While the emulator is running, you can use your computer mouse pointer to mimic your finger on the touch screen and use the emulator panel to perform common actions.

 Use your computer mouse pointer to mimic your finger on the touchscreen, select menu items and input fields, and click buttons and controls.
 Use your computer keyboard to type characters and enter emulator shortcuts.

 |Swipe the screen||Point to the screen, press and hold the primary mouse button, swipe across the screen, and then release.|

 |Drag an item||Point to an item on the screen, press and hold the primary mouse button, move the item, and then release.|

-Clicking the left mouse button acts like touching down both points, and releasing acts like picking both up.
+Clicking the left mouse button mimics touching down both points and releasing mimics picking both up.